cswclui/katacoda-scenarios-1/msdb-003/step05.md

 ## Objective
 The objective of this lesson is identify the shortcoming in this secenario's implementation of the the Command Query Responsibility Segregtation pattern and present an better approach to implementation.

-As we saw in the previous lesson, incoming data associated with a `POST` is saved both the `write` and `read` data sources.
+As we saw in the previous lesson, incoming data associated with a `POST` is saved to both the `write` and `read` data sources.
 However, there is a problem.
 Let's take a look.

 ## Steps